v4rshi/v4rshi.github.io/seasons_eda.md

 <img src="images/spotify_project/monthly_song_adds_by_season_linechart.png?raw=true" width="1000" class="zoom"/>

 ### 5. I wanted to then look at song-adding volume over the seasons.
-I tried to visualize this differently where I normalized my data by dividing each season by no. days in a season and then dividing that by the number of years in my dataset, 9 (WOW that is a long time).
+I tried to visualize this differently where I normalized my data by dividing each season by no. days in a season and then dividing that by the number of years in my dataset (9 Years!
+Almost a third of my life!).

 This makes sense to me because I was generally most active in the winter.
 During college breaks and extreme weather, when I spent more time indoors, I relied on music more to pass the time.